Popular words in English. A list of basic English words for live communication. Greetings and farewells

 I can't remember his name.- I can't remember his name.

-I wasn't invited by him.- I was not invited by them.
+I wasn't invited by him.– I was not invited by him.

 Take the key from the table.- Take the keys from the table.